 - the support for different supply voltages of devices on the bus (provided that the signals are matched to the voltage level);

 - an advanced infrastructure of amplifiers, repeaters, splitters and multiplexers to build complex topologies offered by chip manufacturers;

 All that allows about a hundred devices to be connected to the controller on a single interface at the same time.
 The I/O port budget of the main controller is minimal when the I2C bus is used to connect the sensors.

-The main controller and slave units might be powered independently, or all devices on the bus might be powered by a single source.
+The master controller and slave devices can be powered independently.
+Or all devices on the bus can be powered from a common source.

 The I2C is supported by the vast majority of microelectronics manufacturers.
 All popular controllers, IoT / Smart Home platforms, and related development environments are compatible with the bus.

-Most IoT-devices’ products support I2C as a basic interface.
-Moreover, the support of the I2C bus is usually a decisive factor when choosing chips for our projects.
+Most IoT devices support the I2C interface as basic.
+Moreover, the support of the I2C bus is usually a decisive factor in the selection of chips in our projects.
 But any system has not only advantages.
-There are also deficiencies and hidden problems, which we reveal in our publications.
+There are also shortcomings and hidden problems that we reveal in the publications.

 Today we would like to talk about the software problem of choosing the right hardware sensors with I2C bus support.
 We will not go into the theory, but rather suggest a practical example using our devices.

-From time to time we are asked if it would be better to equip the GGreg20 module with I2C interface and offer such a product as an alternative to the pulse output product that GGreg20_V3 currently is.
+From time to time we are asked if it would be better to equip the GGreg20 module with the I2C interface and offer such a product as an alternative to the product with a pulse output, which is now GGreg20_V3.